kiritym/tunein/README.md

-# **Tunein**
+# **TuneIn**
-Tunein is a personalized radio station where user can listen to her favorite songs using HTML5 audio player over the web.
+TuneIn is a personalized radio station where user can listen to her favorite songs using HTML5 audio player over the web.

 After configuring the playlist and running the application, user can share the application link to her friends to listen the same radio channel.